 - Have you handled serious cases on appeal?

-There are many lawyers who have never tried a personal injury or wrongful death case to a jury and among those that have, even fewer have obtained a significant jury verdict.
-One of the key evaluations insurance companies make when placing a settlement value on a particular case is the “quality” of the lawyer representing the victim.
+Many lawyers have never tried a personal injury or wrongful death case to a jury, and among those who have, even fewer have obtained a significant jury verdict.
+One of the key evaluations insurance companies make when placing a settlement value on a particular case is the experience and results of the law firm representing the victim.
 The insurance company will be considering the above criteria.
 You should too.

 Trial lawyers work on contingency fee contracts.
 That means we advance all case expenses and only get paid if you win.
 That means two things.
 We do not take cases that we do not believe in, and you can get quality representation and can take on the biggest of America’s insurance companies and corporations even if you have no money.
 We have litigated against the largest companies in the country and held them responsible for harm they have caused to our clients.
 We have handled cases from Georgia to California and everywhere in between.
 And because we do not get paid unless you prevail, we do our best to make a recovery for you.